Connections are created and managed using a ConnectionFactory. Ldaptive provides three implementations of ConnectionFactory:

-See the pooling guide for details on how to use a PooledConnectionFactory.
+PooledConnectionFactory maintains a pools of connection for use with an individual operation.
+See the pooling guide for details on how to use a

 When transmitting sensitive data to or from an LDAP it’s important to use a secure connection.
-To use SSL:
+To use LDAPS, specify that in the scheme:

 When using SSL or startTLS trust errors are very common.
 The client must be configured to trust the server and when performing client authentication, the server must be configured to trust the client.
 This sections deals with how to configure your LDAP client with the proper trust and authentication material.